 Juicy tender marinated steak served with a sweet, tangy, spicy Thai dipping sauce.
-This quick and easy crying tiger beef is a delicious 30-minute classic Thai dish that you will forever crave!
-It's better-than-takeout and great for the family!
+This quick and easy crying tiger beef is ready in 30 minutes.
+A classic main Thai dish that you will forever crave!
+Better-than-takeout and great for the family!

 Jump to:

 So why is it called "Crying Tiger Beef"?
-The most popular story behind the name is as the grilled beef cooks, the dripping fat looks like tears.
-Therefore, the Thai people call it "Crying Tiger Beef".
+The most popular story behind the name is as the grilled beef cooks, the dripping fat looks like tears, hence the name.
 To be clear, there is NO tiger meat in this recipe!

 Ingredients & Substitutes